QuantEcon/2021-workshop-rsit/_sources/week1/session1/python-for-economics.md

 ## The `python` ecosystem

-The `python` ecosystem has strong tools in vectorization, JIT compilation, parallelization, visualisation, etc.
+The `python` ecosystem has strong tools in working with data, vectorization, JIT compilation, parallelization, visualisation, etc.

 The [next session](session3/schedule) on the python ecosystem will introduce many useful packages such as:

-1. Scipy, NumPy, Matplotlib, Pandas (Scientific computing infrastructure)
+1. Scipy, NumPy, matplotlib, Pandas (Scientific computing infrastructure)
 2. Numba (JIT compilation, multi-threading)
-3. Tensorflow, PyTouch (machine learning and AI)
-4. NetworkX, etc. etc. etc.
+3. NetworkX (Domain tools)

 This will hopefully help to: